l61224/RUSHTI_CFG/README.md

 Your contributions and suggestions are highly welcome — together we can build a stronger TM1 developer ecosystem! 🚀

 # LICENSE
-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/l61224/RUSHTI_CFG/blob/main/LICENSE) file for details.